roseengineering/collimation_tool/README.md

 collimate your telescope.
-When run, the app connects to a video streaming device, for example a "USB Streaming" supporting camera with a T-ring adapter attached, and displays it with a HUD reticle on top.
+When run, the app connects to a video streaming device, for example a "USB Streaming" supporting camera with a T-ring adapter attached, on your computer and displays it in a window with a HUD reticle on top.

-Use the scroll wheel on the mouse to zoom or dag the mouse to pan.
+Use the scroll wheel on the mouse to zoom or dag the mouse to pan the video stream.
-The app works on the mac using the trackpad as well.
-When using the mouse or trackpad, dagging will pan the video stream.
-However using the keyboard the keys pans the reticle instead.
+The app also works on the mac using the trackpad.

 ## Application Keys

 Use the following keys to pan and zoom:

 ```
-LEFT:   move reticle left
+LEFT:   move video stream left
-RIGHT:  move reticle right
+RIGHT:  move video stream right
-UP:     move reticle up
+UP:     move video stream up
-DOWN:   move reticle down
+DOWN:   move video stream down
 EQUALS: zoom video stream in
 MINUS:  zoom video stream out
 SHIFT:  hold shift to pan or zoom faster